 In the 1980s, the historic Spanish winemaking family Codorníu Raventós began to acquire and develop vineyard land in the Carneros region of Napa Valley.
 It was opened in 1991 as Codorníu Napa, a sparkling wine house, the winery ultimately transitioned to producing still wines as successive vintages revealed the quality and potential of the family’s vineyard holdings.
 The winery was renamed Artesa – Catalan for “handcrafted” – in 1997 and has since become a leading producer of artisan wines from the varietals for which Carneros and Napa Valley are best known: Chardonnay, Pinot Noir and Cabernet Sauvignon.

-Their family’s history of growing grapes and making wine stretches back to their great-great-great-grandfather, Moses Stice, who settled in the Napa Valley in the 1850’s.
+Pina Napa Valley family’s history of growing grapes and making wine stretches back to their great-great-great-grandfather, Moses Stice, who settled in the Napa Valley in the 1850s.
 Their grandson, Lafayette Stice, their great-grandfather, learned winemaking at the Harris Winery (now Martin Estates) and then went on to make wine at Brun and Chaix Winery (now Ladera).

 For the first few years, Falcor had to limit its production to an exceptional Chardonnay that served as its calling card to the wine industry.
 Then, the 1999 Napa Valley Chardonnay became one of the nation’s top scoring Chardonnays, scoring 93 Points in the Wine Spectator.
 Falcor was officially on the map by 2004 and was producing eight different varietals.
 Focusing on high quality, small lot productions, they currently produce around 15 diverse, internationally award-winning varietals.

-Eugene Tedeschi purchased this property in the 1950's on the outskirts of Calistoga.
+Eugene Tedeschi purchased this Tedeschi Family Winery in the 1950s on the outskirts of Calistoga.
 When he purchased this vineyard, there were acres of various fruit trees, including apples and persimmons.
-To savor the beauty, he planted his grapvines between the trees, planting rows of grapes interwined with the diverse fruit trees.
+To savour the beauty, he planted his grapevines between the trees, planting rows of grapes intertwined with the diverse fruit trees.
 He planted many varietals of grapes, including Cabernet Sauvignon, Zinfandel, and Petite Sirah.
 Emil Tedeschi is managing the same property now with his three children.
 He has dedicated 1 acre of the estate to Cabernet Sauvignon.